Ahnfelt/typed-format/README.md

     type F32(bytes value)
     type F64(bytes value)

-The binary format will make sure small values are represented in a compact fashion, and the in-memory format is as always up to the target language.
+The binary format will make sure small values are represented in a compact fashion, and big values with minimal overhead.
+The in-memory representation is as always up to the target language.

+However, to ease interopability, the standard library only defines two numeric types: A 64 bit integer and a 64 bit floating point type.

+    type Long(bytes i64)
+    type Double(bytes f64)

 The schema language is encoded in ASCII and has the following grammar, where `UPPER` is an upper case letter (A-Z) followed by zero or more letters and digits (0-9), and where `LOWER` is as `UPPER`, except that `LOWER` starts with a lower case letter (a-z).
 Whitespace can be used to separate tokens, but is otherwise ignored.